Faster Food: How the Best Quick Service Restaurants (QSRs) are Doubling Down on Mobile Ordering Apps

 Many restaurant businesses have been hit hard by the COVID-19 pandemic, as government-mandated closures and operating guidelines have closed dine-in operations at many restaurants.
 Compounding the challenges, many consumers are doing their part by staying “safer at home” — even when the dinner bell rings.

-However, one segment of the restaurant industry that has found a silver lining in the overall bleakness are QSRs (quick service or “fast food” restaurants), which are naturally well-positioned for takeout, drive-thru, or delivery-centric operations.
+However, one segment of the restaurant industry that has found a silver lining in the overall bleakness is QSRs (quick service or “fast food” restaurants), which are naturally well-positioned for takeout, drive-thru, or delivery-centric operations.

 What are QSRs like McDonald’s, Domino’s Pizza, Starbucks, and Burger King doing to, (1) mitigate the damage/fallout now, and (2), position themselves for a strong recovery once the economy reopens?